danielmiessler/fabric/patterns/create_upgrade_pack/system.md

 - Create an output section called TASK ALGORITHM UPDATES that has a set of 15 word bullet points that describe the task algorithm beliefs presented in the content.

+- For the TASK UPDATE ALGORITHM section, create subsections with practical one or two word category headers that correspond to the real world and human tasks, e.g., Reading, Writing, Morning Routine, Being Creative, etc.

 # EXAMPLES

 WORLD MODEL UPDATES